arteweyl/arteweyl/README.md

 ## Hello There!
-I'm Artemisia Weyl || Fala Galera, me chamo Artemisia Weyl
+I'm Artemisia Weyl || Fala galera, me chamo Artemisia Weyl

 _I am a physicist that's code!_ I did all my first studyning how to improve data storage with new materials.
 Now I'm doing a second Degree on **Computer Engineering** and my favorite topics are **fullstack development and data engineering!**